-Academic Integrity Violations on Homework or other Minor Projects:
+Academic Integrity Violations on homework or other minor projects:

-A first offense will result in 5 demerits, a zero on any work related to the assignment and parents/guardians will be notified.
-A second offense will result in a second Major Academic Violation.
-All academic violations will apply to a student's career at Archbishop Carroll High School.
+A first offense will result in five (5) demerits, a zero on any work related to the assignment and parents/guardians will be notified.
+A second offense will result in a first Major Academic Violation.
+All subsequent minor violations will be treated as a major offense.